 What services can help?

-- counselling, support, information and advocacy
+- counselling, information and advocacy

 - meals including delivery of meals or help with food preparation in the person’s own home

 - nursing care including wound care, or help with medicines